DWeishaar/tutorial-publicecon/README.md

 This repository contains all materials for the applied course supplement to *Advanced Public Economics*.
 It is organized into five main components:

-1. **Overview PDF** --- An overview document of the course structure, schedule, and course requirements.
+[Overview PDF](Overview.pdf) - An overview document of the course structure, schedule, and course requirements.

 Please make yourself familiar with this document and follow the instructions provided within.
 The remainder of the repository will be filled with the slides and coding examples after the respective course.